UFC Fight Night: Hermansson vs. Pyfer: Predictions & Analysis

 A few statistical edges stand out.
 Flowers throws significantly more leather — a 0.3 sig. strike per minute gap.
 Flowers is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Johnson has tighter striking defense, making opponents miss more often.

-The Pick: Darrius Flowers over Michael Johnson.
-The model gives Flowers a slight nod at 56% — this could easily go either way.
+The Pick: Michael Johnson over Darrius Flowers.
+The model gives Johnson a slight nod at 61% — this could easily go either way.
+Notably, the betting market has Johnson at 57% implied while our model sees 61% — a 4-point disagreement that could signal value.

 Rodolfo Vieira vs Armen Petrosyan